Evolution of the infrared luminosity function and its corresponding dust-obscured star formation rate density out to z~6: Introduction

 The aim of this study is to add to the existing knowledge by deriving the evolution of the IR LF, including its faint-end slope, up to $z\sim 6$.
-In order to include the contribution from faintest galaxies, we adopt an indirect approach, where the faint-end portion of the LF is determined through stacking of the optically-selected mass-complete sample of star-forming galaxies in the FIR maps of {\it Herschel} and JCMT maps, with the stellar mass used as a proxy for the IR luminosity.
+In order to include the contribution from the faintest galaxies, we adopted an indirect approach, where the faint-end portion of the LF is determined through stacking of the optically selected mass-complete sample of star-forming galaxies in the far-IR (FIR) maps of {\it Herschel} and JCMT maps, with the stellar mass used as a proxy for the IR luminosity.
 The paper is structured as follows.
 We present the data in Section\,\ref{sec:data}.
 In Section\,\ref{sec:lf1} we explain the details behind our derivation of the IR LF faint-end slope.
-Section\,\ref{sec:lf2} describes how a high-resolution ALMA follow-up data, AS2UDS, of all the SCUBA-2 sources detected within the S2CLS map of the UKIDSS UDS field \citep{Geach_2017, Stach_2019} was used to construct the bright end of our IR LF.
-In Section\,\ref{sec:lf4} we construct the functional form of the IR LF and quantify its evolution with redshift out to $z\sim 6$, discuss the results and compare with recent literature.
-The corresponding star formation rate density is derived, discussed and compared with other works in Section\,\ref{sec:sfrd}.
-We summarize in Section\,\ref{sec:sum}.
+In Section\,\ref{sec:lf2} we describe how we used data from AS2UDS, a high-resolution ALMA follow-up study of all the SCUBA-2 sources detected within the S2CLS map of the UKIDSS UDS field \citep{Geach_2017, Stach_2019}, to construct the bright end of our IR LF.
+In Section\,\ref{sec:lf4} we construct the functional form of the IR LF and quantify its evolution with redshift out to $z\sim 6$, discuss the results, and compare them with recent literature.
+The corresponding star formation rate density is derived, discussed, and compared with other works in Section\,\ref{sec:sfrd}.
+We provide a summary of this work in Section\,\ref{sec:sum}.
+Throughout the paper we assume a flat cold dark matter cosmology with $H_0=70\,{\rm km\, s^{-1}\, Mpc^{-1}}$, $\Omega_m=0.3$, and $\Omega_\Lambda=0.7$.